 For The Common Goods aim is to sell thoughtfully designed and sustainably produced goods to the “common man”.
 They have carefully selected small producers and craftsmen with whom they collaborate to gather the best products.
 Currently, they stock five brands, one which produces recyclable mats and another who focus on natural rattan furniture.

 www.forthecommongoods.com – 72 Eunos Avenue 7

-Since 2011 Mountain Teak have used certified solid woods for their furniture as well as wood reclaimed from old houses or bridges.
-They specialise in oak and teak and most of their furniture is certifed by FSC and there is no use of laquer that can harm the environment (and the owner!)
-Although more pricy, the advantage of using recycled teak, is that it’s less likely to twist and have less pitch pockets because the wood is from old-growth trees and has also been air-dried for decades and adjusted to the climate.
+Since 2011 Mountain Teak has used certified solid woods for their furniture as well as wood reclaimed from old houses or bridges.
+They specialise in oak and teak and most of their furniture is certified by FSC and there is no use of lacquer that can harm the environment (and the owner!)
+Although more pricy, the advantage of using recycled teak is that it’s less likely to twist and have fewer pitch pockets because the wood is from old-growth trees and has also been air-dried for decades and adjusted to the climate.

-Another member of FSC and a store that have specialised in this field for many years.
-Originals use wood from three main sources: old teak wood from structures and houses that have been abandoned or ruined, locally sourced materials from Java and Rajastahan and plantation teak from reliable suppliers who work with no waste and reforestaion programmes.
+Another member of FSC and a store that has specialised in this field for many years.
+Originals use wood from three main sources: old teak wood from structures and houses that have been abandoned or ruined, locally sourced materials from Java and Rajasthan and plantation teak from reliable suppliers who work with no waste and reforestation programmes.

-If you are looking for vintage furniture that is still simple and stylish, Noden has handpicked 1940’s -70’s Scandinavian modern designs that has been crafted and designed by some of the best cabinetmakers from this epic era.
-Additionally Noden has vintage lamps and run an online shop with modern scandinavian home living products.
+If you are looking for vintage furniture that is still simple and stylish, Noden has handpicked 1940’s -70’s Scandinavian modern designs that have been crafted and designed by some of the best cabinetmakers from this epic era.
+Additionally Noden has vintage lamps and run an online shop with modern Scandinavian home living products.

 HOCK SIONG & CO